kubevirt/demo/README.md

 # To start a VM you can use, this will create a VM instance (VMI)
 $ ./virtctl start testvm
+# OR with krew/virt installed
+$ kubectl virt start testvm

 # The interested reader can now optionally inspect the instance
 $ kubectl describe vmi testvm

 # To shut the VM down again:
 $ ./virtctl stop testvm
+# OR with krew/virt installed
+$ kubectl virt stop testvm

 # To delete
 $ kubectl delete vm testvm